23 Dimension Reduction

 #> [5] "Species"

-If you print iris$Species, you will see that the data is ordered by the species.
+If you inspect the species column using iris$Species, you’ll see that the observations are grouped by species.

 x <- iris[,1:4] |> as.matrix()